In Depth Baby Product Reviews Led by a Pediatrician

 Storage

-The UPPAbaby Cruz v2 and the UPPAbaby Vista v2 have the biggest baskets for storage, with the highest weight limit of 30 lbs.
-The smaller bins with 10 lb limits were somewhat disappointing but should be enough to carry your baby's supplies depending on where the day takes you.
-The Baby Trend Expedition and the Baby Trend Expedition Race Tec have the lowest basket limits at 5 lbs.
-The Baby Trends do have additional storage features like a parent console and child's tray, but they aren't as useful as we'd like, and items either didn't fit or fell out of the cup holders during testing.
+The UPPAbaby Cruz v3 and the UPPAbaby Vista v3 have the largest under-seat baskets and the highest weight limit of 30 lbs.
+They are truly remarkable, with easy access from most sides and ample space for baby supplies and other items.
+The smaller bins with 10 lb limits were somewhat disappointing, but should be enough to carry your baby's supplies, depending on where the day takes you.
+The Baby Trend Expedition has the lowest basket limits at 5 lbs.
+The Baby Trend does have additional storage features like a parent console and child's tray, but they aren't as useful as we'd like, and items either didn't fit or fell out of the cup holder during testing.
+The 5 lb limit means you might not even be able to carry your whole diaper bag.
+The Guava Roam holds only 11 lbs, but it offers some pocket organization with a zipper pouch.
+The BOB Wayfinder storage bin features a full-zip cover.

 Harness

-All of the strollers in our review have 5-point harnesses, with some offering sufficient padding or safety buckles, requiring two hands to operate.
-Others have an adjustable crotch strap and shoulder height adjustment with some non-rethread harnesses, and the rest rethread.
-We noticed that some harnesses are stiff to adjust, and we value those that are smooth and quick to operate.
+All of the strollers in our review have 5-point harnesses, with some offering padding or safety buckles or requiring two hands to operate.
+Others have an adjustable crotch strap and shoulder-height adjustment, with some non-rethread harnesses.
+We value harnesses that are smooth and quick to operate, with fewer parts to juggle when your little one is having a tantrum.

 Brakes

 Not all brakes are foot-friendly, and some are trickier to employ or disengage.
-Our lineup even features a stroller, the Baby Jogger City Mini GT2, that sports a hand parking brake.
-We prefer pedals that do not require lifting from underneath to release.
+Our lineup even features some strollers, like the Baby Jogger City Mini GT2 that sports a hand parking brake.
+We prefer pedals that do not require lifting from underneath to release, as it can be difficult, damage footwear, or injure bare feet.

 Overall Ease of Use

-The ease of use final score is a collection of test results from multiple sub-metrics, previously detailed above.
+The ease of use final score is the culmination of test results from multiple sub-metrics detailed above.

-The easiest options in the review to use are the UPPAbaby Ridge, UPPAbaby Vista v2, and the UPPAbaby Cruz v2.
-Each UPPAbaby stroller has features that work well and are intuitive, many working with a single hand.
+The easiest options to use are the UPPAbaby Vista v3, and the UPPAbaby Cruz v3, with the Cybex Balios S Lux and UPPAbaby Ridge v2 coming in next.
+It is as if UPPAbaby took all the hassle out of strolling with thoughtful designs to solve real problems.
+Each UPPAbaby stroller has features that are intuitive and easy to use, many of which can be operated with a single hand.
 They have larger storage bins with bigger capacities, adjustable handlebars, smooth harness webbing, and color-coded brake pedals.
-The Baby Trend Expedition performs the worst in our ease-of-use tests.
-This stroller isn't necessarily hard to use, but it is harder than the competition because it lacks some features, and other features are lower quality and more challenging, like double-action brakes instead of single.
+You have to try to find a hard-to-use feature on a UPPAbaby.
+Alternatively, the Baby Trend Expedition Jogger performs very poorly in our ease-of-use tests.
+This stroller isn't prohibitively difficult to use, but it is harder than the competition because it lacks some features, and the ones it does have are lower quality and more challenging, like double-action brakes instead of single.
+The BOB Revolution Flex 3.0 was the hardest to use, and we can't help but wonder if it is a result of a design that hasn't been updated in more than 5 years.

-The UPPAbaby strollers and the Thule Urban Glide 2 lack amenities like a parent or child console, but both companies offer these accessories for purchase.
-We believe these conveniences can be useful depending on your lifestyle, and we recommend you consider the additional cost in your decision-making process if you think you want them.
+The UPPAbaby strollers lack amenities like a parent or child console, but you can purchase these accessories.
+We believe these conveniences can be useful depending on your lifestyle, and we recommend considering the additional cost when making your decision if you find them valuable.
 However, we don't believe these features are mandatory.
-In fact, we found that many of these features weren't that useful during testing.
-Many were poorly designed and only checked a box instead of adding real benefits.
+In fact, we found that many of these features weren't that useful.
+Many were poorly designed and only checked a box, adding no real benefits, like shallow cup holders that didn't hold water bottles.

 Car Seat Compatibility

-Most of the full-size strollers in our review are compatible with at least one (sometimes more) infant car seat, and some are light enough to work as a stand-in for a car seat frame stroller.
-Some strollers are restricted in the brands they are compatible with, or they don't accept infant carriers.
-Other strollers have significant cross-brand compatibility with the purchase of an adapter.
+Most full-size strollers are compatible with at least one infant car seat (sometimes more), and a few are light enough to serve as a stand-in for a car seat frame stroller.
+Some strollers are restricted in the brands they are compatible with, or they don't accept infant carriers at all.
+Other strollers have significant cross-brand compatibility when an adapter is purchased.

-If you hope to combine your stroller with an infant car seat, then we encourage you to choose your car seat first, as safety is critical for car seats.
-We also think some parents should consider a car seat frame stroller for the first 6-9 months instead of a traditional full-size stroller.
-These frame options are easier to use with an infant car seat carrier, lighter, cheaper, and can give you a better idea of how you'll use a full-size stroller going forward so you can make a better buying decision.
-While you'll end up buying two different strollers, it could still translate to saving money if it prevents you from buying a stroller that doesn't meet your strolling needs.
+If you hope to combine your stroller with an infant car seat, we encourage you to choose your car seatfirst, as car seat safety is critical.
+We also think some parents should consider a car seat frame stroller for the first 6-9 months instead of a traditional stroller.
+The frame options are easier to use with an infant car seat carrier, lighter, cheaper, and can give you a better idea of how you'll use a full-size stroller going forward, so you can make a better buying decision.
+While you'll end up buying two different strollers, it could still save you money if it prevents you from buying one that doesn't meet your needs.

-Another potential alternative is to skip the stroller during infancy and carry your baby in a baby carrier.
-These wearable devices allow you to carry your little one, often hands-free, in a close and bonding position that removes the hassle of a stroller entirely.
+Another alternative is to skip the stroller and carry your baby in a baby carrier.
+These wearable devices allow you to carry your little one, often hands-free, in a close, bonding position that eliminates the hassle of a stroller entirely.
 Many babies love being held close, and it can reduce fussiness and crying.
+More than one GearLab editor chose this option and loved it.

 Some car seats use a click-in attachment, while others click and strap the carrier in place.
 We prefer the click-only options because they are more straightforward, relatively foolproof, and usually feel more stable.
-The strap method isn't challenging, but it is a second step, and we worry parents will skip it (accidentally or intentionally), which could create safety issues and potential for injuries.
-If you choose a strap combination, we encourage you always to use the straps as the manufacturer recommends to avoid safety risks.
+The strap method isn't challenging, but it is a second step, and we worry that parents will skip it (accidentally or intentionally), which could create safety issues and increase the risk of injury.
+If you choose a strap combination, we encourage you to always use the straps as the manufacturer recommends to avoid safety risks.

 Ease of Setup

-Assembly is a one-time job but relevant to some who lack assembly savvy or loathe the process.
-We consider the time it takes to set up, possible challenges, required tools, and manual usefulness.
-None of the strollers are hard to assemble, and almost none require tools.
-Most just snap on wheels, seats, or canopies.
+Assembly is a one-time job (theoretically), but if you lack assembly prowess or loathe “build it yourself” projects, it could be important to you.
+We consider the setup time, potential challenges, required tools, and manual usefulness.
+None of the strollers were hard to assemble, and almost none require tools.
+Most require just snapping on wheels, seats, or canopies.
+While we don't score this test anymore, we still think it can help any parent worried about the process.

-The easiest option to assemble is the Mockingbird, and the company even sent us an email before the stroller arrived showing us exactly how to do it.
-Many other options are just as easy, but the Mockingbird stood out thanks to the video.
-The hardest options to set up are the Cybex Balios S Lux and the Graco Modes Nest.
-Both had harder-to-understand instructions that lacked written components or offered more information than was needed.
+One of the easiest options to assemble is the Mockingbird, and the company even sent us an email with a video before the stroller arrived showing us exactly how to do it.
+The Guava Roam was even easier, requiring zero assembly, aside from clipping it onto the handlebars and removing the packaging.
+The Baby Joggers, BOBs, and the UPPAbaby Ridge v2 were also super easy and mostly just unpacking.
+The hardest options to set up are the Cybex Balios S Lux and the Mompush Wiz.
+Both had harder-to-understand instructions that lacked written components or provided more information than necessary.

 Maneuverability